MichaelTrip/hugo-linuxbase.nl/content/post/CKAD-exam-tips.md

 ## Use autocompletion in your bashrc

 When you are working on the CKAD exam, speed is everything.
-You have approx 15-17 questions to do within one hour, so time is crucial.
+You have approx 15-17 questions to do within two hours, so time is crucial.

 You can speed things up by using auto-completion in your shell.
 To do so, enable auto completion for `kubectl` in your `.bashrc`.